gtursunxujayev-art/najotnur-amo-dashboard/replit.md

 *   **Data Aggregation & Transformation:** Extensive logic aggregates, cleans, and transforms data from various sources (amoCRM, Google Sheets, OnlinePBX) for display and reporting.
 *   **Scheduled Reports:** An automated scheduler (node-cron) sends daily, weekly, and monthly reports via Telegram with comprehensive execution tracking.
 *   **Dashboard UI/UX:** Features redesigned chart layouts with two-column displays, filtered pie charts, and a professional, consistent styling.
 The dashboard focuses on sales metrics, leads, and conversions, with call analytics moved to a dedicated page.
-*   **Dual Call Data Sources:** Dashboard displays OnlinePBX calls via webhook (real-time) and amoCRM cached calls for comprehensive tracking.
+*   **Unified Call Data Sources:** Both the Calls page and Sotuvchilar page now use the same API endpoints (`/api/onlinepbx/calls` and `/api/utel/calls`) for consistent call tracking across the entire dashboard.
 *   **OnlinePBX Integration:** An active webhook endpoint receives real-time call events from OnlinePBX, stores data, and serves it to both webhook and dashboard endpoints.
 Includes mapping OnlinePBX extensions to manager names for proper call attribution.
 *   **OnlinePBX to amoCRM Sync:** A system to sync OnlinePBX call data to amoCRM, logging calls as notes to associated leads.
 *   **CSV/XLSX Import:** An admin panel supports importing historical OnlinePBX call data from CSV and XLSX files, with auto-detection of Russian/English formats.